dsmrreader/dsmr-reader/docs/faq.rst

         Added the ``dsmr_debuginfo`` feature to About & Support page.

-You can supply additional debug info by executing the ``dsmr_debuginfo`` command and copying its output into your issue on Github.
+You can supply additional debug info by executing the ``dsmr_debuginfo`` command and copying its output into your issue on GitHub.

 To do so you can either execute ``./manage.py dsmr_debuginfo`` on the command line or (since v4.6) click the button on the About & Support page.